The Job/Career Fair

-Your resume business cards – Resume business cards is a service we offer and it is an excellent opportunity to set yourself apart from the herd and show you are serious about your future.
+Your resume business cards – Resume business card is a service we offer, and it is an excellent opportunity to set yourself apart from the herd and show you are serious about your future.
 It is also recommended, taking a business card from each representative you have a met.

 Research companies attending – With most fairs you can get a list of what companies are attending, take some time to research the companies that interest you.
 Look over their website, write down some comments or questions about the company so you can have a more in-depth conversation when you meet and make it more memorable for them.
 Discuss how your skills and experience can fit into their company’s mission.

 Make “A” & “B” list – Depending on how large the fair is, how crowded it will be and how much time you have on the day of the fair; it’s a good idea to have an”A” &”B” list of companies you are interested in meeting.
 Make sure you visit all those on the “A” list then hit the “B” List; spend more quality time with the “A” list companies.
 The companies you are meeting should fit your experience and ambitions.

 Arrive early – We recommend arriving at the fair 20-30 minutes before it starts, most events you need to register.
 Beat the crowds, and most likely the company representatives will be more alert and energized earlier than after hours of face to face meetings or after lunch.
 When you arrive to review the list of companies attending as there can be additions, review the floor plan, so you know where you are going and in what order.
 If you happen to go to the fair with someone, don’t network in a group take your path, so there are no distractions.